 This book was recommended by a fellow kindergarten teacher.
 She said this book is filled with positive messages about encouragement, while also teaching about the journey of a caterpillar becoming a beautiful butterfly.

 This is a classic children’s book about Charlie the Caterpillar.
 Charlie the caterpillar wants to play with his friends, but, sadly, they won’t let him join because he’s too ugly.
 As you can only imagine, the story changes as Charlie emerges as a beautiful butterfly.
+From brown caterpillars to a vibrant butterfly with beautiful parts.
 There are many lessons to be learned in this book about butterflies and caterpillars.

 Butterfly Poems for Kids